ssignal/talkingHistory/README.md

 ## Security Notes

 - Set `GOOGLE_CLIENT_ID` environment variable before deployment
-- Set `SECRET_KEY` environment variable for production
+- Set `SECRET_KEY` environment variable for Flask sessions (different from user secret keys)
 - Add your domain to Google OAuth authorized origins
 - Only authorized email addresses in DynamoDB users table can access the app
+- User secret keys are stored only in browser localStorage
+- All sensitive data is encrypted client-side using AES encryption (CryptoJS library)
+- Data in DynamoDB is encrypted and can only be decrypted by the user with their secret key
+- **Important**: If a user loses their secret key, their data cannot be recovered
 - Use AWS Secrets Manager for sensitive credentials in production
 # talkingHistory